-UCE is planning a recruiting event in Sarasota and would like to contact employees from greater Sarasota (area code 941) to involve them in the planning.
+UCE, Ltd. is planning a recruiting event in Sarasota and would like to contact employees from greater Sarasota (area code 941) to involve them in planning the event.
 You will modify a query to return the records of personnel who live in the Sarasota area.

-- 7. Open the Personnel Contact List query in Design View. - 8.
-Enter the wildcard text 941 in the PerPhone Criteria field. - 9.
-Run the query and verify that each telephone number in the query results contains 941 somewhere in the number. - 10.
-Close the query, saving the changes.

-- Create a new query in Design View from the Venues table that includes the VenueName, VenueCity, VenuePhone, and VenueWebSite fields. - 12.
-Enter Sarasota in the VenueCity Criteria field and Tampa in the Or row of the VenueCity field. - 13.
-Run the query and verify that the city is Sarasota or Tampa in each record. - 14.
-Save the query as Tampa-Sarasota Venues and then close it.
+- 10. Open the Personnel Contact List query in Design View. - 11.
+Type the wildcard text 941 in the PerPhone Criteria field. - 12.
+Run the query and verify that each telephone number in the query results contains 941 somewhere in the number. - 13.
+Close the query, saving the changes. - 14.
+Create a new query in Design View from the Venues table that includes the VenueName, VenueCity, VenuePhone, and VenueWebSite fields. - Type Sarasota in the VenueCity Criteria field and Tampa in the Or row of the VenueCity field. - 16.
+Run the query and verify that the city is Sarasota or Tampa in each record. - 17.
+Save the query as Tampa-Sarasota Venues and then close the query.